oliverius/logo/docs/part8.markdown

 }
 ```

-And in the console, apart from having all the characters one by one as before we get at the end:
+And in the console apart from having all the characters one by one as before we get at the end:

 ```javascript
 [object Token "[" - DELIMITER - {NONE}]
 [object Token "]" - DELIMITER - {NONE}]
 ```

 which is what we wanted.
-So we have one out of the way.
+So we have one token type out of the way.
 We go now for numbers.
 For numbers we go for the assumption that we deal only with integers so we only need to deal with [0-9].
 We may use regex but since we are talking about one character at a time it seems a bit over the top.

-Instead and since our pool of possible characters is only ten (from 0 to 9) I will use `indexOf()`.
+Instead, and since our pool of possible characters is only ten (from 0 to 9) I will use `indexOf()`.
 As such:

 ```javascript
 isNumber(c) {